 On the occasion of the GABV annual members’ meeting, GLS Bank is inviting leaders from business, politics and the financial services industry, as well as financial and economics experts, to Berlin for the first public conference of the Global Alliance for Banking on Values (GABV).
 Those attending ‘Change-makers: Transforming Banking Values’ will develop visionary financial concepts and sustainable approaches for a humane future in banking and discuss practical examples.

-Norbert Lammert, President of Germany’s parliament, the Bundestag, will open the conference of global sustainable banks.
-The Czech economist Tomáš Sedláček (2012 German Economics Book Prize-winner for “The Economics of Good and Evil”), the co-founder of the Presencing Institute at MIT, Otto Scharmer, and the South African social entrepreneur Wendy Luhabe have already agreed to attend as speakers and roundtable participants.
-GLS Bank, as a GABV founding member of the alliance of worldwide leading sustainable banks, established in 2009, will serve as host and organiser.
+Norbert Lammert, President of Germany’s parliament, the Bundestag, oepned the conference of global sustainable banks.
+The Czech economist Tomáš Sedláček (2012 German Economics Book Prize-winner for “The Economics of Good and Evil”), the co-founder of the Presencing Institute at MIT, Otto Scharmer, and the South African social entrepreneur Wendy Luhabe also attended as speakers and roundtable participants.
+GLS Bank, as a GABV founding member of the alliance of worldwide leading sustainable banks, established in 2009, served as host and organiser.

 Christof Lützel, Press Secretary